mohamedjouinii/mohamedjouinii/README.md

 # 👋 Hi there!
 I'm Mohamed Jouini

 Welcome to my GitHub profile!
-I'm a passionate Mobile Developer currently in the final semester of my engineering studies at Esprit Engineering University.
+I'm a passionate Software Developer currently in the final semester of my engineering studies at Esprit Engineering University.
 I specialize in creating impactful, user-focused applications and enjoy exploring new technologies to solve complex problems.
 Here's a bit about me:

 ## 🚀 About Me